vliz-be-opsci/vliz-be-opsci.github.io/vocab-term-lookup.md

 </vocab-search-bar>
 </div>

-To include this widget you must add the following to the head of your html:
+To include this widget you must add the following to the head and body of your html:

 ```html
 <!DOCTYPE html>